TBFY/kg-interface/README.md

 # kg-interface
-A query interface for the knowledge graph based on a light version of OptiqueVQS
+A query interface for the knowledge graph based on a light version of OptiqueVQS.

 ## Quick Start